tyrissoftware/swift-ucolor/README.md

 This library was built with the purpose of defining a model that could allow for easy convertions between colors.
 Allowing, thus, serializations, comparisons, etc.
-One such case would be converting a UIColor into a NSColor.
+One such case would be converting into UIColor or NSColor.

 ## Getting Started